1 Detach from the existing

 Examples of more formalized methods:

-Co-creation: innovating the customer involvement
+Co-creation: innovating customer involvement

 Open Innovation: innovating with stakeholders